PeppeL-G/course-material/src/courses/web-development-advanced-concepts/project-work.md

 :::

 ::: warning Handling anonymous volumes
 The MySQL image uses an anonymous volume to store it's data, and by default it's only created the first time you start it using `docker-compose up`.
 A result of this is that your SQL code in the `/docker-entrypoint-initdb.d/` in the image will only be executed the first time you start it with `docker-compose up`.
 The next time you run `docker-compose up` it will resume using the tables from before and not execute your SQL code in `/docker-entrypoint-initdb.d/`.
 This is usually NOT what you want.
-You can get around this by using the command `docker-compose down` before you run `docker-compose up`, or you can add the flag `--renew-anon-volumes` to `docker-compose up`.
+You can get around this by using the command `docker-compose down` before you run `docker-compose up`, or you can add the flag `--renew-anon-volumes` (short form is `-V`) to `docker-compose up`.

 For more information, see [Issue #2127 in the Docker Compose repository](https://github.com/docker/compose/issues/2127).
 :::